mattharris96/Linux_Hardening/readme.md

 **Certain linters are used in this project to ensure code integrity and best practices are followed:**
 - bash-lint.yml
 - ansible-lint.yml
+- markdown-lint.yml
+**note all linters currently need the rule set customising to be effective**
 ### Basic Design for this project:

 ```mermaid